flaxandteal/flaxandteal-website/content/projects.md

 ### Open data validation

-Flax &amp; Teal is a key consortium member in the [Lintol](https://lintol.io/) project, providing support for tendering, administrative needs, back-end development, infrastructure and data science.
+Flax &amp; Teal is the lead of the [Lintol](https://lintol.io/) project, driving technical creation, tendering, administrative needs, back-end development, infrastructure and data science.

 _Lintol is an open data validating tool, much like a grammar checker for open data (data which everyone can access, use or share)._